RazorFlow/docs/src/content/js/guide/components/filter/filter_configure.md

 #### Date Filter

-A date filter allows your users to pick a single date, use the {{ linkApi("FilterComponent", "addDateFilter") }} function.
+A date filter allows your users to pick a single date, use the {{ linkApi("js", "FilterComponent", "addDateFilter") }} function.

 ~~~
 filter.addDateFilter ("sale_date", "Sale Date");